Updated: June 14, 2023

-If you’re sick of staying at home with your kids, you’re not alone.
-If you wish your kids didn’t spend so much time online and on their phones, you’re not alone either.
+Do you wish your kids didn’t spend so much time online and on their phones?
+You’re not alone.

 We understand that kids enjoy playing computer games and chatting with their friends on their phones.
-But, stay at home recommendations and guidelines during the COVID-19 pandemic give us a wonderful teaching moment and opportunity to engage in interesting, enjoyable and entertaining activities with kids – that have nothing to do with technology!
+But, getting out of the house and participating in activities with their friends is important.

-To help you get started, here are our 6 top screen-free activities for kids at home.
+To help you get started, here are our 6 top screen-free activities for kids.
 Check them out!